 Marc Henschke is a patent trial attorney and partner in our Intellectually Property Litigation Practice Area.
 Having extensive first-chair experience in jury trials and Markman claim construction hearings, Marc has litigated patent infringement cases relating to a wide variety of products and technologies, including wireless modules and systems for IOT applications, network switches and routers, computer hardware and software, medical lasers, high-speed data cables, e-commerce applications, business methods, surgical screws, LCD displays, LANs and VLANs, laptop computers, cell phones, digital still cameras, video cameras, PDA devices, and radar detectors.

-Marc is well versed in strategies for coordinating the interplay between patent litigations and Inter Partes Review proceedings filed with the PTAB.
+Marc is well-versed in strategies for coordinating the interplay between patent litigations and inter partes review proceedings filed with the Patent Trial and Appeal Board.